Software Installation and Lab Setup

 Tip

-You must use container-based network devices like Arista cEOS, Cumulus Linux, FRR, Nokia SR Linux, or Vyos if you plan to run the BGP labs in GitHub Codespaces.
+You must use container-based network devices such as Arista cEOS, FRR, Nokia SR Linux, or VyOS to run the BGP labs in GitHub Codespaces.

 Select the Additional Devices in Your Lab